 Visit the Registered Servers page on Cloud 66, which will provide with you a shell script to run on your server - you can download it to inspect it first.

 Once the shell script has successfully completed, the server will now show up in the New Servers list for you to approve.
-Once it is approved, it will be available for you to use on any stack!
+Once it is approved, it will be available for you to use with any application!

-The script generated by the URL is not the same and is time sensitive, so you can’t save the script itself on your server.
+The script generated by the URL is dynamic and is time sensitive, so you can't save the script itself on your server.

-You can run the command below to register your servers using the toolbelt:
+You can run the command below to register your servers using Toolbelt:

 $ cx register-server --org="My Team" --file=servers_file --user=root